Organised Immigration Crime Taskforce (OICDT)

 Partners

 We work with partners from across law enforcement agencies to strengthen the police response to OIC.
-This includes the Home Office, Border Security Command, Immigration Enforcement, and the National Police Chiefs’ Council.
+This includes Home Office agencies, the Border Security Command (BSC),and the National Police Chiefs’ Council (NPCC).

 The key threats from OIC are:

-- Facilitating the illegal entry of people by land, sea or air.
+- Facilitating the illegal entry or arrival of people by land, sea or air into the UK and also the exiting of people from the UK to an EU member state.

 - Production and supply of fraudulent documents.

-- Abuse of legitimate ways to enter and remain in the UK such as illegal working or marriage abuse.
+- Abuse of legitimate ways to enter, arrive and remain in the UK such as illegal working or marriage abuse.